Police Officer Dies By Suicide At Hackensack University Medical Center

 The officer was pronounced dead shortly before 3 a.m.

+"He was a really good guy," a close friend told Daily Voice.
+"He was literally the model father, cop and family guy......We're all so sad right now, and in shock."

-"You won't find a more outstanding guy, one who was willing to do anything for you," a former colleague said.
+"You won't find a more outstanding guy, one who was willing to do anything for you," a former colleague added.
 "He was really down to earth.

 "He had total respect for everybody, never had a bad word to say about anyone."